ft-interactive/g-yAxisLinear/README.md

 ![alt tag](https://github.com/ft-interactive/g-yaxislinear/blob/master/images/initialPlot.png)

-This value is important a it should be used to amend the right or left hand margins of the current frame (depending on alignment) thus:
+This value should be used to amend the right or left hand margins of the current frame (depending on alignment) thus:

 so that the tick text is positioned on the outside of the current frame plot area.
-This way the width of the current fram can still be used to correctly define the .range() values of an x axis and subsequent plots would be correctly positioned on the axis.
+This way the width of the current frame can still be used to correctly define the .range() values of an x axis.

 ![alt tag](https://github.com/ft-interactive/g-yaxislinear/blob/master/images/amendedPlot.png)